Patrick Wisdom Player Props: Cubs vs. Dodgers

 Patrick Wisdom At The Plate

-- Wisdom is hitting .231 with two doubles, four home runs and four walks.
+- Wisdom leads Chicago with 10 hits, batting .233 this season with seven extra-base hits.

-- He ranks 135th in batting average, 117th in on base percentage, and 29th in slugging among qualified hitters in MLB.
+- Among qualifying batters in MLB, he ranks 138th in batting average, 122nd in on-base percentage, and 15th in slugging.

-- Wisdom has picked up a hit in five of 11 games this year, with multiple hits three times.
+- Wisdom has reached base via a hit in six games this year (of 12 played), and had multiple hits in three of those games.

-- Wisdom has driven in a run in four games this season (36.4%), including two games with multiple runs batted in.
+- In five games this season (41.7%), Wisdom has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in six games this year, with multiple runs three times.
+- In 58.3% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (25.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.